pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 #### [Extracted Core Functionality] :

-- Functionality that was moved into its own bundle inside pimcore/pimcore repository and needs to be enabled during Pimcore install or in `config/bundles.php` (while upgrading from Pimcore 10, migrations will activate them automatically):
+- Functionality that was moved into its own bundle inside pimcore/pimcore repository and needs to be enabled during Pimcore install or in `config/bundles.php`:
     - [Application Logger] Application logger has been moved into `PimcoreApplicationLoggerBundle`.
 Please pay attention to the new namespaces for the classes from this bundle.
     - [CustomReports] have been moved into PimcoreCustomReportsBundle
         - Config `pimcore:custom_reports` has been removed, please use `pimcore_custom_reports:` in the PimcoreCustomReportsBundle insteand.